 We have seen that various areas of the county have different needs, and local capacity to respond varies.
 But we recognise that, where we can, we should support local communities who want to take ownership of certain services.

 We also work with the Community Payback service to enable offenders to give back to the community by maintaining public areas, such as clearing overgrown vegetation from paths, cleaning graffiti and painting fences and railings.

 We also created our Highway Maintenance Community Enhancement Fund.
-This provides an opportunity for local communities to apply for match-bid funding for minor highway schemes/projects in their local areas.
+This provides an opportunity for local communities to apply for match-bid funding for minor highway schemes or projects in their local areas.

-This money can be put towards tools, equipment, PPE, labour etc. See these case studies from communities that have taken advantage of this service.
+This money can be put towards tools, equipment, PPE or labour.
+See these case studies from communities that have taken advantage of this service.